 Innovation Health & Wealth

-EDM guided fluid management is one of six High Impact Innovations listed in Innovation Health & Wealth, based on comprehensive evidence, proving that EDM guided fluid management can reduce postoperative complications and reduce length of hospital stay.
+ODM guided fluid management is one of six High Impact Innovations listed in Innovation Health & Wealth, based on comprehensive evidence, proving that EDM+ guided fluid management can reduce postoperative complications and reduce length of hospital stay.